-- Taking unauthorized travels - Staying overnight - Continued unwillingness to try and adapt to lifestyle of host country - Patterns of poor attendance and lack of effort and achievement at school - Theft - Eating disorder - Violate local laws (It is your responsibility to find out and understand the law of Hong Kong) - Unauthorized visits from natural family members or friends - Inability to adapt to host country and in particular to life with host family - Moving to another host family that is not arranged or approved by AFS Hong Kong - Injury or illness which keeps you from participating in AFS event, i.e. attending school or taking part in AFS or host family activities. - Consistently not willing to abide by host family's rules
+- Taking unauthorized travels - Staying overnight - Continued unwillingness to try and adapt to lifestyle of host country - Patterns of poor attendance and lack of effort and achievement at school - Theft - Eating disorder - Violate local laws (Innocent is not an excuse of violation.
+Common law requires you to find out and comply with the laws of Hong Kong) - Unauthorized visits from natural family members or friends - Inability to adapt to host country and in particular to life with host family - Moving to another host family that is not arranged or approved by AFS Hong Kong - Injury or illness which keeps you from participating in AFS event, i.e. attending school or taking part in AFS or host family activities. - Consistently not willing to abide by host family's rules - Sexual Intercourse